Artifact Registry uses a naming convention to identify repositories and images

 Container image versions

-different versions.
-To identify a specific version of an image, you
+A repository can contain many container images, and these images can have different versions.
+To identify a specific version of an image, you can specify the image digest or tag.

 For example, consider an image with the following characteristics:

-- Repository location:
+• Repository location: us-west1

-- Repository name:
+• Repository name: my-repo

-- Project ID:
+• Project ID: my-project

-- Image name:
+• Image name: test

-staging
+• Tag: staging

-sha256:4d11e24ba8a615cc85a535daa17b47d3c0219f7eeb2b8208896704ad7f88ae2d
+• Digest: sha256:4d11e24ba8a615cc85a535daa17b47d3c0219f7eeb2b8208896704ad7f88ae2d

-To identify it with the digest, use:
+To identify it with the digest, append @ to the image name, followed by the digest:

 In the console, on the Images screen, the Tags column lists the image's tags.
-Click on the version of the image to see metadata, including the Image digest.
+Click the version of the image to see metadata, including the Image digest.

 See Tagging Images for more information about tagging.